 - Only New Hampshire- or Vermont-based, 501(c)(3) nonprofit organizations, 501(c)(4) social welfare organizations, and 501(c)(6) business leagues will be considered for charitable contributions, sponsorships, or employee engagement opportunities.

 We will use the following guidelines when reviewing requests for charitable contributions, sponsorships, and organization engagement initiatives:

 - The major focus of our support will be on health-related causes and on community, civic, educational, diversity, and economic endeavors if these support our institutional priorities and meet contribution guidelines.
 Contributions will be aligned with engagement opportunities or as part of a long-term community partnership, when possible.

-- All requests must be entered into the D-HH charitable contributions application portal by the requesting organization via the appropriate link at the bottom of this page.
+- All requests must be entered into the Dartmouth Health charitable contributions application portal by the requesting organization via the appropriate link at the bottom of this page.
 There is a formal review process, after which, a staff member from our External Affairs team will respond to the applicant within three weeks of the request.

 - All requests must be submitted at least four weeks prior to the event or start of the initiative that dollars are being requested for.